 Any fall that occurs to an Illinois nursing home patient could jeopardize their health and well-being.
 Because of that, the nursing staff must follow the resident’s Plan of Care and develop interventions to minimize the potential of falling.
 Unfortunately, not all nursing homes provide adequate training and ongoing monitoring of their nursing staff to ensure that these actions are being taken.
-Rosenfeld Injury Lawyers LLC provide legal services to abused, injured or mistreated patients residing at Illinois nursing facilities including Sheldon Healthcare Center.
+Rosenfeld Injury Lawyers LLC provide legal services to abused, injured or mistreated nursing home patients residing at Illinois facilities including Sheldon Healthcare Center.

 Sheldon Healthcare Center